simonbromander/simonbromander-web/public/content/blog/post-2.md

 ---
 My prototyping process has gone from 8+ hours in Figma to 45 minutes with Cursor.
 The ROI is undeniable.

-If you're working in tech, you've likely noticed the "vibe coding" trend sweeping through product teams lately.
+If you're working in tech, you've likely noticed the "vibe coding" trend sweeping through lately.
 For most of us (myself included), it means building scrappy, single-purpose apps that solve specific problems without necessarily being production-ready.

 However, over the past few weeks, I've found myself instinctively reaching for tools like Cursor, Lovable, and Bolt for what I'm calling "Vibe Prototyping" — and it's completely transformed my workflow.